 After she finished nearly having a heart attack, she went to write up an angry email to Pinterest, but lo and behold, before she could even finish her account magically reappeared.

 Talk about a wake-up call!
 As they say, don’t put all your eggs in one basket.

 My friend has realized the importance of SEO and is working hard to improve her blog.
 The benefit of having strong SEO is that even if your Pinterest account (or even Pinterest itself) suddenly disappeared, you could still count on organic search engine traffic to bring in pageviews and money to your blog.

 Start off on the right foot and work on SEO now! *Mic drop*

 This post may contain affiliate links for your convenience.
 That means that if you make a purchase, I will receive a small commission at no extra cost to you.
 I only recommend products or services that I fully believe in and use myself.
 Read more here.

 SEO strategy for Google and Pinterest

-When it comes to SEO, both Google and Pinterest are EXTREMELY important.
 When developing a Pinterest strategy, many people might assume that Pinterest is a social media site, like Instagram or Twitter…and most people would be wrong.